binordev/binor-blog/content/posts/2099-01-01-cosmos-custom-chain/index.md

 I'll be creating a custom Cosmos chain from this [Starport blog](https://docs.starport.com/guide/hello.html).
 To avoid problems with Windows I'll be running in WSL2.
+To edit the cosmos project in WSL2 you can use [Remote WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) VSCode plugin.
 Cosmos is running on GoLang, so that will be installed, too.

 The blog is based on starport v0.18.0.
 I'll be using the [current latest which is v0.18.5](https://github.com/tendermint/starport/releases).